guardian/slot-machine-client/README.md

 $ yarn dev
 ```

-### Point a project to your local version of slot-machine-client
+### Point a project to your local version of automat-client

 With [`yarn link`] you can develop against a locally checked out version of
 this client:

-In your local checkout of `slot-machine-client`:
+In your local checkout of `automat-client`:

 ```
 $ yarn link